LeoneVi/P2P-Downloader-Java/README.md

 	GET filename:*\n
 ```

-**Block response format**: The response to a block request has the following format as that of the whole body.
+**Block response format**: The response to a block request has the following format as that of the whole file.
 The only difference is that the starting byte offset in the file in general will be non-zero and the size of the block will be much smaller than the size of the file, for example:

 ```
 	200 OK